Tuesday, August 27, 2024

 Helix, a population genomics and viral surveillance company, utilizes Workbench as a collaborative, genomic data processing and analysis environment for their health systems partners and commercial customers.

-Workbench supports MJFF, a global Parkinson’s research organization, partners, such as Global Parkinson’s Genetics Program (GP2) and the Aligning Science Across Parkinson's (ASAP) initiative, with more planned.
+Workbench supports MJFF, a global Parkinson’s research organization, collaborators such as the Aligning Science Across Parkinson’s (ASAP) initiative and its resource program the Global Parkinson’s Genetics Program (GP2) and data-sharing tool, the CRN Cloud, with more planned.
 And Workbench powers the Accelerating Medicines Partnership® Parkinson’s Disease (AMP PD) program.
 Managed by the Foundation for the National Institutes of Health (FNIH), AMP PD is a partnership with the NIH, along with multiple biopharma and life sciences companies and non-profit organizations, focused on biomarker discovery to advance therapy development for Parkinson’s disease.

 Workbench also enables the Target ALS to aggregate their data and make it available to ALS researchers for advancing disease understanding, and accelerating treatments to market.